Ansible2/sqf-language-rework/configuration/grammars/docs/commands/lbSortByValue.md

 Sorts the ListBox entries by `lbValue`.
 The entries are sorted in ascending order.
 Also note that this command will mix up the entries randomly if multiple entries have the same value.
-In <See arm Reference 3> use `lbSortBy` to avoid this problem.
+In {{arma3}} use `lbSortBy` to avoid this problem.

 ---